Stratasys: 3D Printers Set To Soar After The Virus

 Proto Labs already gets plenty of credit with a more than $1.8 million market cap and is trading at about 4X sales for its 3D printed prototype service.
 But its 3D printing is intermixed with CNC routing, so it’s hardly a pure-play in additive manufacturing.
 Materialise is a software company that could benefit big-time from a tectonic industrial shift to 3D printing on factory floors.
 But its stock has already factored in more growth than even Proto Labs at almost 4.5X sales, and it rebounded earlier than the rest from its COVID-19 low.

-Printing behemoths Xerox (XRX) and HP (HPE) have thrown considerably large hats and deep pockets into the ring.
+Printing behemoths Xerox (XRX) and HP (HPQ) have thrown considerably large hats and deep pockets into the ring.
 But they were late to the game in 3D printing and still have legacy 2D businesses (and each other) to contend with.

 HP did blitz the category hard starting in 2016 and claims in its investor presentation to already have 50% of the industrial plastic market.
 But like Xerox, its 3D printing revenue is a black-box and not separate from its 2D printing channel.
 It’s hard to see how well HP is actually doing versus pure-plays like Stratasys and 3D Systems (DDD).